decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Outputs:

 - A, a valid point in the G1 subgroup which is not equal to the identity point.
-- e, an integer representing a valid scalar value with the range of 0 < e < q.
+- e, an integer representing a valid scalar value within the range of 0 < e < q.
-- s, an integer representing a valid scalar value with the range of 0 < e < q.
+- s, an integer representing a valid scalar value within the range of 0 < e < q.

 Procedure: